IE11 Not Supported

 • Pier's move comes amid broader leadership changes at DIR, including the departure of Executive Director Amanda Crawford.

-• Pier joined DIR in 2019 and played a key role in agencywide initiatives, including government relations, risk management and strategic planning.
+• At DIR, Pier has played a key role in agencywide initiatives, including government relations, risk management and strategic planning.

 Dustin Haisler, Amanda Crawford, Steve Pier.png